Continuous orbit equivalence rigidity for left-right wreath product actions: Introduction

 \section{Introduction}

+In this paper, all our groups are assumed to be countable and discrete, and all our topological spaces are compact and Hausdorff.
+By a \textit{continuous action}, we mean an action of a group on a topological space by homeomorphisms.

-Continuous orbit equivalence for general countably discrete group actions was formally introduced in Li's paper \cite{LX} about seven years ago.
-Roughly speaking, two continuous actions on compact Hausdorff spaces are said to be continuously orbit equivalent if we can identify their orbits in a continuous way (see Definition \ref{def: coe}).
-This is a weaker notion than topological conjugacy and several connections between it and other topics, e.g. geometric group theory \cite{LX_agt} and C$^*$-algebras \cite{LX} are quickly discovered by Li.
+Continuous orbit equivalence (see Definition \ref{def: coe}) for general countable discrete group actions was formally introduced in Li's paper \cite{LX} about seven years ago.
+Roughly speaking, two continuous actions on compact Hausdorff spaces are said to be continuously orbit equivalent if we can identify their orbits in a continuous way.
+This is a weaker notion than topological conjugacy and several connections between it and other topics, e.g. geometric group theory \cite{LX_agt} and C$^*$-algebras \cite{LX}, are quickly discovered by Li.

-By contrast, its counterpart in the measurable setting, i.e. orbit equivalence theory has relatively long history, which emerges after the pioneering work of Dye \cite{dye}.
+By contrast, its counterpart in the measurable setting, i.e. orbit equivalence theory has a relatively long history, which emerges after the pioneering work of Dye \cite{dye}.
 During the last decades, much attention has been put on finding orbit equivalence superrigid actions, i.e. actions whose orbit equivalence classes consist only of themselves up to measurable conjugacy.
-Several impressive orbit equivalence superrigidity results have been discovered in \cite{MS02, Ki06,Io08,PV08,Ki09,PS09,Io14,TD14,CK15,Dr15,GITD16, Dr20}.
+Several impressive orbit equivalence superrigidity results have been discovered in \cites{Fur99a, Fur99b, MS02, Ki06,Io08,PV_adv,PV08,Ki09,PS09,Io14,TD14,CK15,Dr15,GITD16, Dr20, DIP, BTD, GH, HenH, HH1, HH2, HH3}.

-This also motivates people to study the analogue question in the continuous orbit equivalence setting.
-Till now, there are quite a few known rigidity results for continuous orbit equivalence rigidity, e.g. \cite{BT, SC95, LX, CM, cj, cohen, jiang_pams, jiang_ggd, GPS}.
-Nevertheless, in all these results, either the original actions contain fixed points or assumptions are put on the acting groups for the target actions, and hence not minimal superrigid.
+Motivated by the success in finding orbit equivalence superrigid actions in the measurable setting, people also try to study the analogue in the topological setting.
+Until now, there are quite a few known rigidity results for continuous orbit equivalence, e.g. \cites{BT, SC95, LX, CM, cj, cohen, jiang_pams, jiang_ggd, GPS}.
+Nevertheless, in almost all of these results, either the source actions are not minimal as they contain fixed points or extra assumptions are put on the acting groups of the target actions.
+A possible exception is \cite[Corollary 6.5]{cj}, but we do not know whether it could be applied to minimal subshifts.
+Hence, none of these actions are explicit minimal actions that are continuous orbit equivalence superrigid.
+Here, we say a continuous action $\Gamma\curvearrowright X$ is \textit{continuous orbit equivalence superrigid} if any topological free continuous action (see Definition \ref{def: various notions on t.d.s.}) of a group $\Lambda$ on a compact Hausdorff space $Y$ which is continuously orbit equivalent to it is actually topologically conjugate to it.